Many interpreters claim to be certified. Some are, some are not. So, how do you know?

 Passing an interpretation class and receiving a certificate does not mean one is certified.
 Getting a degree in interpreting does not mean one is certified.
 Different agencies certify interpreters.
 Many are respected, professional agencies with a rigorous process but they are not State agencies.
 The State Certification for court interpreting comes from the National Center of State Courts, Consortium for State Court Interpreter Certification.
 A list of Georgia's State licensed interpreters can be found on the Georgia Courts Commission on Interpreters website (http://coi.georgiacourts.gov/)

-There you will see there are registries for three types of state licensed interpreters: Certified Court Interpreters, Conditionally Approved Interpreters, and Registered Interpreters (only for languages in which certification testing does not yet exist).
+There you will see registries for three types of state licensed interpreters: Certified Court Interpreters, Conditionally Approved Interpreters, and Registered Interpreters (only for languages in which certification testing does not yet exist).

 Certified Court Interpreters must pass an oral interpreting exam with a score of at least 70%.